Deresaanne/RNA-seq-Data-Analysis/README.md

 # RNA-seq-Data-Analysis
-Reading and analysing RNA data stored in the form of a FASTQ file.
+Reading and analysing RNA data stored in the form of a FASTQ file using R and in-built libraries specifically for bioinformatics.